 How Do Financial Accounting Reports Help?

-Financial accounting reports give external stakeholders a window into the company’s economic condition.
+Financial accounting reports give external stakeholders a window into the company’s financial situation, ensuring that complete and accurate information is provided.
 These reports help with:

 - Assessing the company’s profitability